1848–1849 Venezuelan civil war: José Antonio Páez invasion

 The general José Antonio Páez exilated in Curazao invades Venezuela from La Vela de Coro on July 2, 1849 with the aim of overhthron the President Jose Tadeo Monagas government.
-After landed the revoltionaries penetrates as far as Cojedes plains with the support of León de Febres Cordero and his son Ramón Páez.
+After landed the revolutionaries penetrates as far as Cojedes plains with the support of León de Febres Cordero and his son Ramón Páez.
 Santiago Mariño and José Gregorio Monagas surround Páez's forces.
 Juan Antonio Sotillo defeats Lorenzo Belisario and Nicasio Belisario at the Manapire Pass on July 17, has their bodies decapitated, and sends the heads to President José Tadeo Monagas.
 Sotillo also defeated Felipe Macero and José Antonio Páez's rearguard was attacked at the Battle of Casupo, forcing him to capitulate in Macapo to General José Laurencio Silva.
 In violation of the capitulation, Páez and his men were arrested by Joaquín Herrera.

 With the capture of the main leader of the conservative rebellion, the movement lost strength and ended almost entirely with the capture of Maracaibo by liberal troops.
 The defeated unsuccessfully requested foreign intervention.[2]
 With the defeat of the conservative reaction, the First Liberal Autocracy was consolidated, which would last until the March Revolution.